 Here's an example of a Promoted Block in Avenue:

 If you don't like how Promoted Blocks look on your site, you can disable them.

 In the Home Menu, click Design, and then click Advanced.

 Check Disable Promoted Blocks, and then click Save.

 Other special blocks

-The Bedford, Anya, Bryant, and Hayden templates "promote" Gallery Blocks on Regular Pages to banner slideshows.
+Templates in the Bedford family (Anya, Bryant, Bedford, Hayden) "promote" Gallery Blocks on Regular Pages to banner slideshows.
 These blocks are different than the Promoted Blocks explained in this guide, but they are often referred to as promoted.

 To learn more, visit Bedford special banners.